masamatt/mjo_eq-wave_model/README.md

 ```
 Entering a wave ID `1` to `4` computes the response for that particular equatorial wave componment, while entering `0` computes the total wave solution, i.e., the sum of waves `1-4`.

-The model will run for ~O(5 min), computer dependent, and will automatically open a plot of the output upon completion.
+The model will run for ~O(5 min), computer dependent.
+While running, status output will continuously be displayed to the Matlab console.
+Once the run is finished a figure window will automatically open with a plot of the output.
 <br><br>